 Trustgrid’s Data Mesh Platform uniquely addresses the complexities of connecting cloud applications to on-premise and multi-cloud data, and allows users to build a seamless data mesh.

-To do this, we combine secure software-defined networking, centralized management features, and support automation tools into a single platform designed for applications.
+To do this, we combine secure software-defined networking, centralized management features, containerized edge application deployment tools, and support automation tools into a single platform designed for applications.

 By combining all of these things into a single platform we not only create a seamless fabric of connectivity but, we allow software providers to focus on delivering software instead of worrying about IT infrastructure.